Existing src or dst network is not shown when editing a rule

 The previous version was considering "Single host or alias" to be "Network"because the !is_specialnet() test came first - and that matched both 'network' and 'single' types, which are both not a specialnet.

 If have re-ordered the tests so that it is written in a positive order.
 I think that makes it easier to read.

 1) If it is_specialnet then pass the special name straight through to $ruleType.

 2) Next see if it is a single IP address or alias.

 3) The rest must (should, better) be 'network'.

 I tried editing all sorts of aliases with various types and this works form me.

-#3 Updated by Phillip Davis almost 5 years ago
+#3 Updated by Phillip Davis over 5 years ago

 Now that makes a problem when the src is LANnet, for example.
 It considers that a 'network' type - see GitHub comment on commit https://github.com/pfsense/pfsense/commit/aadc597321a9cbb41fb76a5faed256ed8a13f96a